coderanger/coderanger.net/content/posts/chef-and-vault.md

 should access to (authorization) and figuring out how to get access credentials for both Chef Server and Vault (authentication).
-This proposal doesn't look at the Chef DSL side, which will require some additional complexity for things like configuring the Vault server hostname, but for now let's just look at the structural complications.
+This proposal doesn't look at the Chef DSL side, which will require some additional complexity for things like configuring the Vault server hostname, for now let's just look at the structural complications.

 # Using Node Data For Policy Mapping

-Looking at authorization first, Vault already has a powerful ACL and policies system for controlling access to secrets.
+Looking at authorization first, Vault already has a powerful ACL and policy system for controlling access to secrets.
 The part we need in the middle is to map each Chef node/client to one or more Vault polices.
 Fortunately what secrets a Chef client needs is generally related to what kind of server it is on.
 We